-To the extent permitted by applicable laws, BlackRock and its Affiliates may maintain securities indices as part of their product offerings.
+BlackRock and its Affiliates may maintain securities indices as part of their product offerings.
 Index based funds seek to track the performance of securities indices and may use the name of the index in the fund name.
 Index providers, including BlackRock and its Affiliates may be paid licensing fees for use of their index or index name.
-The Affiliates will not be obligated to license their indices to BlackRock, and BlackRock cannot be assured that the terms of any index licensing agreement with its Affiliates will be as favorable as those terms offered to other index licensees.
+BlackRock and its Affiliates will not be obligated to license their indices to BlackRock, and BlackRock cannot be assured that the terms of any index licensing agreement with BlackRock and its Affiliates will be as favorable as those terms offered to other index licensees.